etingof/talks/devconf-redfish-future-of-hardware-management/slides.rst

 Hardware management to rescue
 =============================

-* Reboot the machine
-* Change boot device
 * Get the console
+* Boot from network
+* Fix the problem

 Management of scale
 ===================

 * Large fleet of servers
-* Automation
 * Mass deployment
 * Frequent re-purposing
+* Automation

 How it works
 ============